Kotlin/KEEP/proposals/custom-equals-in-value-classes.md

 ### Interaction with Valhalla

-In its current prototype version `20-valhalla+20-75` Valhalla supports customization of equals and hashCode in values classes, thus, we will be able to compile Kotlin value classes with custom equals to Valhalla values classes.
+In its current prototype version `20-valhalla+20-75` Valhalla supports customization of equals and hashCode in values classes.
+Therefore, we will be able to compile Kotlin value classes with custom equals to Valhalla values classes.

 ```Java
 value class ValueClass {